[ Printer Friendly Version ] [ Report Abuse ]

 "No wrapping?"
 Hermione scowled again.

 "It has just delivered in the box yesterday.
 I have one, too.
 I tested it myself this morning.
-We are not school boys Harry.
-You need to tidy yourself up as a decent Auror,"Ron said.
+We aren't school boys anymore, Harry.
+You need to tidy yourself up to be a decent Auror,"Ron said.

 "Did it work?" said Harry.

 Harry stared at the fringe of Ron's hair.
-His hair was sleek.
-But Harry couldn't be sure it would fix his tousled hair.
+It was sleek.
+But Harry couldn't be sure it would fix his own tousled hair.

-"Oh, I left your presents from George," Ron left the kitchen and went upstairs.
+"Oh, I forgot your presents from George," Ron left the kitchen and went back upstairs.

-Mrs. Weasley cut the big snitch-shaped cake after the happy birthday song and Harry's blowing out the candles.
-Ginny gave Harry her homemade treacle tart and kissed him under the lantern light.
+Harry's birthday feast that evening was wonderful.
+Everyone sang Happy Birthday, then Harry blew out the candles and Mrs. Weasley cut the big snitch-shaped cake and Ginny gave Harry her homemade treacle tart and kissed him under the lantern light.
 Harry kissed her back.
-McGonagall cleared her throat and took the slice of cake.
-She beamed at Harry.
+McGonagall cleared her throat and took a slice of cake, beaming at Harry.

 "Happy birthday, Harry.
-I also have a present for you," she handed a rectangular parcel to Harry.
+I also have a present for you," she handed a rectangular parcel to him.

 "Don't worry, Potter.
 I'll teach you and Ronald Weasley when you're assigned to guard Hogwarts.
-Other trainee Aurors will also join in the class," McGonagall answered.
+Other trainee Aurors will also join in the class," McGonagall told him.

 "Oh, really?
-Who will attend the class?"
+Who else will be in it?"
 Harry asked.